Arthur Leclerc: Formula One

 In 2019, Leclerc was signed to the Sauber Junior Team as part of his move to the ADAC Formula 4 Championship.
 The following year, he was made a member of the Ferrari Driver Academy.
 At the end of December 2023, Leclerc was announced to be leaving the Ferrari Driver Academy, although he is said to be "remaining part of the Ferrari family".
 Not long after, he was announced to be the development driver for Ferrari in 2024.
 He drove a Formula One car for the first time at Circuit de Barcelona-Catalunya, driving the Ferrari F1-75.
 He again drove the F1-75 at the Fiorano Circuit a week later.
 In May, Leclerc drove the F1-75 once again in the F1-75 at Fiorano trialing spray guards.

 Leclerc made his free practice debut in place of Carlos Sainz Jr. during the 2024 Abu Dhabi Grand Prix.
 Alongside his brother Charles, the two became the first sibling pairing to both drive for the same Formula One team in the same official F1 session.
 Leclerc finished the session in 18th place.
 He also drove the SF-24 again during the young drivers' test for the afternoon session, completing 68 laps and ending the session in 14th.

+Leclerc returned to the wheel during the 2025 Abu Dhabi Grand Prix, placing sixteenth in the timesheets.